Americans give bosses same message in record numbers: I quit

 Businesses in other countries are facing similar challenges, leading to pay gains and higher inflation in countries like Canada and the United Kingdom.

-Online giant Amazon is hiring 125,000 permanent drivers and warehouse workers and offers pay between $18 and $22 an hour.
+Online giant Amazon is hiring 125,000 permanent drivers and warehouse workersand offer pay between $18 and $22 an hour.
 It’s also paying sign-on bonuses of up to $3,000.